Rhon0410/responsive-facade-visual-semantic-data/README.md

 The study investigates façade imagery in active responsive architecture and develops an interpretable visual–semantic workflow connecting architectural image features, unsupervised clustering, cross-scale analysis, researcher-reviewed semantic mapping, and controlled generative-AI validation.

-The repository contains case metadata, ResNet-50 image embeddings, 43-dimensional interpretable visual features, Set A and Set B cluster memberships, image-level CLIP evaluation records from two independent controlled-generation batches, the 144 generated images used in the formal generative experiment, the complete generation prompts and recorded parameters, six-prototype similarity scores and predicted prototype labels, and the confusion-matrix data used for the class-specificity analysis.
+The repository contains case metadata, ResNet-50 image embeddings, 43-dimensional interpretable visual features, Set A and Set B cluster memberships, image-level CLIP evaluation records from two independent controlled-generation batches, the 144 generated images used in the formal generative experiment, the complete generation prompts and recorded parameters, six-prototype similarity scores and predicted prototype labels, confusion-matrix data used for the class-specificity analysis, and the Set B façade-masking sensitivity-analysis data.

 > **Note on scope.** The results released here are **conditional on a specific analytical configuration**.
 Cluster memberships, the cross-scale relationship, and the semantic prototypes all change under alternative feature weightings (Sections 7 and 8).
 They are exploratory research outputs, not a fixed façade taxonomy.